-With three rather minor footnotes by way of exception, it is probably fair to say that RBLs and loan agreements more generally never contain force majeure provisions (or anything equivalent to them).
+With three rather minor footnotes by way of exception, it is probably fair to say that RBLs and loan agreements more generally never contain force majeure provisions, or anything equivalent to them.

-If a borrower has an obligation to pay then it is an absolute obligation to pay come "hell or high-water" or, indeed, COVID-19 for that matter.
-As regards the borrower's other obligations to perform under a loan agreement, such as positive or negative undertakings, while the performance of a particular obligation may be tempered, for instance, so that it is a "reasonable endeavours" obligation rather than an absolute obligation, loan agreements do not excuse performance on grounds of force majeure or anything similar.
+If a borrower has an obligation to pay, then it is an absolute obligation to pay come hell or high-water or, indeed, Covid-19 for that matter.
+As regards the borrower's other obligations to perform under a loan agreement, such as positive or negative undertakings, while the performance of a particular obligation may be tempered, for example, so that it is a reasonable endeavours obligation rather than an absolute obligation, loan agreements do not excuse performance on grounds of force majeure or anything similar.